 PTFE has the lowest friction coefficient of all plastics even if these are lubricated.
-Typical behaviour is whenever the load on PTFE increases friction coefficient becomes lower.
-PTFE has no "stick slip" behaviour which is unique in slide bearing technology.
+Typical behavior is whenever the load on PTFE increases friction coefficient becomes lower.
+PTFE has no "stick slip" behavior which is unique in slide bearing technology.

 Characteristics as stated above means an advantage for PTFE in bearing applications.
 Due to the fact no lubricants are required, PTFE (or compounds) is often used in food industry, road (bridge) construction, support of pipe systems and heavy installation constructions.
 By adding PTFE to the free movable construction parts (metal, rubber and so on) shrink and expansion, due to temperature movements, will not become an issue.